 Sometimes fissures on the soles of the feet can develop into painful ulcers, which can make it challenging for people to stand or walk.
-According to one article, some people with diabetes may require amputation if their ulcers become severe.
+According to

 If moisturizing frequently and avoiding behaviors that cause cracked skin do not help, a person should speak with a doctor.
 The doctor can check for any underlying conditions.